-Using the National Voices definition of person centred coordinated care that was developed by people with long term conditions in all our work to help make it a reality:
+We will use the National Voices definition of person centred coordinated care that was developed by people with long term conditions in all our work to help make it a reality:

-“I can plan my care with people who work together to understand me and my carer(s), allow me control, and bring together services to achieve the outcomes important to me”
+“I can plan my care with people who work together to understand me and my carer(s), allow me control, and bring together services to achieve the outcomes important to me.”